Bitcoin had a rocky first half of the year, but experts still say it will eventually hit $100,000 — and that it’s more a matter of when, not if.

 What Investors Need to Know About Bitcoin Price Projections

-As with any investment, financial planners and other experts advise against letting Bitcoin’s price fluctuations lead you to emotional decision making.
+As with any investment, financial planners and other experts advise against letting Bitcoin’s price fluctuations lead you to emotional decision-making.
 Studies have shown investors who contribute regularly to passive index funds and ETFs perform better over time, thanks to a strategy called dollar cost averaging.

-That’s part of why experts recommend not investing more than 5% of your overall portfolio in cryptocurrency, and never to invest at the expense of saving for emergencies and paying down high-interest debt.
+That’s part of why experts recommend not investing more than 5% of your overall portfolio in cryptocurrency, and never investing at the expense of saving for emergencies and paying down high-interest debt.
 The path to long-term wealth and saving for retirement is most often successful for people with diversified investments like low-cost index funds, with crypto making up a very small part.

 And even with crypto, experts say a set-it-and-forget-it approach makes sense.
 “Passive investing is a very valid way to achieve financial goals,” says Arkansas-based certified financial planner Sarah Catherine Gutierrez.